rahul-jha98/PasswordKeeper/README.md

 But the benefit of using Google Sheet is that it completely removes the need for a backend.
 Since, Google provides REST API to manipulate Google Sheet the web-app could directly interact with data stored in Google Sheet.

 ## ⚡ Features
 With so many password manager already existing, one might wonder why should anyone choose PasswordKeeper.
-Few of the reasons is mentioned below -
+Here are a few reasons -
 - **No Backend** - PasswordKeeper is a standalone web app without any backend server.
 The data you enter is saved directly in your Google Drive.
 - **Web Based** - While there are many password managers that do not have a backend but rather store the passwords in the user's mobile device itself.
 The limitation of this approach is that if you don't have your mobile near you, you cannot access your passwords.
 - **Free to use**